-In collaboration with Learners Edge and PLS 3rd Learning, Marygrove College offers online and onsite courses carrying graduate credit for teacher re-certification and continuing professional growth and development of teachers and school administrators.
+In collaboration with Learners Edge, PLS 3rd Learning, Teachscape, Inc., and Cengage Learning (ed2go);

+Marygrove College offers courses carrying graduate credit or Michigan Department of Education, State Continuing Education Clock Hours (SCECHs) for continuing professional growth and development of teachers and school administrators.

-The courses in this program are administered by the Marygrove College, Online Education Division.
+The courses in this program are administered by the Marygrove College Division of Continuing Education and Career Enhancement.

 These courses and their materials have been carefully reviewed by Marygrove College to ensure curriculum standards are met.
 They are based on the latest research in education and are nationally renowned for their excellence.
-They may fulfill state requirements for educators seeking to renew a provisional or professional certificate within the allotted renewal period.
+They may fulfill state requirements for educators seeking to renew a professional certificate within the allotted renewal period.
 Classroom teachers are responsible for consulting with their school, district and/or department of education regarding recommendations and/or restrictions.